How to use Knowledge Graph

 Asking a question

 Simply enter your question in the input field and submit.
 Knowledge Graph will search across your data to find the most relevant information, perform any necessary analysis, and then produce a well-written answer.
-Underneath the answer, you'll see Show sources.
-Select Show sources to reveal exactly which files in your Knowledge Graph were cited in the answer.

 Using your answer